DangerousDarlow/Lottery/ReadMe.md

 This exercise is intended for participants with a wide range of abilities and interests.
 A sample implementation is provided both for guidance (if required) and to allow participants to skip aspects they're not interested in.

 The exercise has 2 parts.
 The first part is a simple exercise to get you started.
 The second part is more complex with greater scope for creativity.
+I'm not aware of a smart algorithm to solve the second part of the problem; brute force may be the only option.

 A lottery ticket is a set of 6 numbers from 1 to 59 inclusive without duplicates.
 A lottery draw is a single set of numbers adhering to the same criteria as a lottery ticket.